Locus-Wong/Music-app-page/README.md

 # Dynamic Music App Webpage

 Welcome to the dynamic music app webpage with a bungee theme!
-This project is designed to provide an engaging and personalized music experience.
+This project is designed to provide an engaging and personalized music experience for self-learning purposes.

 ## Features